 Bradley took photographs of the fairs he visited and developed all his own photographic prints.
 Concentrating on fairground machinery, equipment, and transport, his collection of 30,000 photographs was carefully arranged by type of machine or ride, subject or vehicle.
 All manner of shows and stalls, rides and machines, engines and steam wagons, showmen's living wagons, fairground vehicles, packing trucks and fair convoys are captured in his photographs, along with some of the most famous British fairground shows such as Billy Smart, Bensons, Chipperfields, Bertram Mills and Pat Collins.
 Each photograph is meticulously numbered, cross-referenced and dated in the notebooks and Bradley even recorded what cameras he was using over the decades.
 The photographic collection also includes prints taken by friends and fellow fairground enthusiasts and reflects Bradley's other interests such as all forms of transport, cranes, tramways, railways and bridges.

 Bradley, who worked as an engineer for the London Electricity Board, was one of the first fairground enthusiasts to sketch and make detailed notes on the specifications of fairground machines, engines and vehicles.
-His data books record the development and changes in many fairground machines between 1943 and 1998 and he wrote many articles on the subject, including a series of articles entitled "Some notes on the development of fairground machinery" published in The Engineer in 1954 (see 6790/2/1-4).
+His data books record the development and changes in many fairground machines between 1943 and 1998 and he wrote many articles on the subject, including a series of articles entitled "Some notes on the development of fairground machinery" published in The Engineer in 1954 (see Surrey History Centre (SHC) reference 6790/2/ 1 to 4).
 Passionate about model railways and Meccano he further wrote about making models of fairground and railway prototypes.

 - Bradley, PW.
 Some notes on the development of fairground machinery.
 Doug Roseaman Engineering, 1997.

-- The Fairground Mercury, Vol 22 No 3, December 1999.
+- The Fairground Mercury, volume 22 number 3 3, December 1999.
 The entire issue is dedicated to Philip Bradley.